What To Expect

 What is the Sunday service like?

 Never been to church?
 Never been to the Salvation Army Community Church?
 Been away from church for a while? …no worries.
-Expect a warm, friendly welcome in the front foyer, and a worship service full of traditional and modern music that lasts about 80 minutes …depending on how the spirit moves in the service.
-Help yourself to coffee/tea/lemonade every Sunday in the foyer starting 10:30am while getting to know others.
-Musical prelude starts at 10:50am.
-Sermons are topical and applicable to everyday life and about 350 people usually attend.
-We provide worship that glorifies God.
+Expect a warm, friendly welcome at the front doors, and a worship service full of traditional and modern music that lasts about 70 minutes …depending on how the spirit moves in the service.
+In order to keep people comfortable & safe during covid, please register before coming so we can keep congregation numbers at levels we can socially distance for seating.
+Also, you will be asked the regular covid questions upon arrival, and we ask everyone wear a mask during the service, even while singing.
+Doors open at 10:30am & the musical prelude to the 11am church service starts at 10:50am.
+Sermons are topical and applicable to everyday life.
+We conclude the service by having you exit starting from the back row to help maintain social distancing.
 We help others feel inspired and look to the future, anticipating a life that honours God.
 As a Bible believing Christian Church, we aim to connect people to Jesus Christ and to each other through worship, fellowship and service in our community.

 What is the music like on Sundays?